 How do you calculate my GPA?

-We calculate your GPA using the last 60 semester (90 quarter) units from your undergraduate transcripts.
+Admissions and Records calculates your GPA using the last 60 semester (90 quarter) units from your undergraduate transcripts.
+This may include some bachelor’s or graduate-level courses completed after your degree, but does not include any courses taken at a community college.
 We do not include any courses taken after you graduated in the calculation.

 My GPA is below a 3.0, will I still be considered for admissions?